 mainstay of the powerhouse rock show Oh Boy!

 Peaksoft have collected 31 of Lang's key 50s singles tracks for this brilliant collection.
 It’s rock ‘n’ roll at its frantic best.

 DUANE EDDY: COMPLETE UK HITS 1958-62

-We've just put together the compilation CD that I've never been able to buy: his 20 1958-62 UK A-sides, in order, from Rebel Rouser to Guitar Man, together with 13 of the very best B-sides .
+We've put together the compilation CD that has never previously been available for purchase: his 20 1958-62 UK A-sides, in order, from Rebel Rouser to Guitar Man, together with 13 of the very best B-sides .

 This is the definitive record of the years when twang was definitely the thang.

 BILLY FURY: THE LOST ALBUM

 :Unchain My Heart, Get Ready, That’s All Right Mama, It’s No Good, That’s Right, That’s Me, Green Eyed American Actress, Getting Sentimental Over You, Wedding Bells, Life is What You Make It, All My Time, Going Round The Bend (Of My Mind), Forget Him.
 Bonus tracks: Communication, Bring It Back, Sheila (alt), River And The Sun, God Created Woman, Heartbeat, Our Love Has Gone, My Whole World Seems to Be Tumblin’ Down, Reach Out For Your Loving Touch, My Baby Left Me, Right Or Wrong, Suzanne In The Mirror (alt)

 introduced its UK singles chart in 1952, a music revolution was

 the first time, the disc was recognised as the most important element in